 The CEC-TAG Educational Resource series, published through Prufrock Press, addresses issues pertinent to gifted children including Response to Intervention, curriculum and program practices for underserved gifted students, and diversity.
 All proceeds from these books benefit CEC-TAG.

 This newsletter for CEC-TAG, published four times a year, provides a wealth of information for members: pertinent articles on critical issues, legislative alerts and updates, workshop and conference information, excerpts of books, reviews of new resources, and more.
-The Winter 2014 issue as well as all future issues will be posted to the members-only page.
+The issues will be posted to the members-only page.
 If interested in joining CEC-TAG, please see membership.

 The need for a national call to action about diversity and developing gifts and talents derived from the continuing and significant underrepresentation of specific groups receiving educational services for the gifted and talented.
 This call to action from CEC-TAG requires thinking in terms of a more global system involving educators, families, communities, and businesses joining together to educate children at the edge of their ability.
 The home, the community, and the school are all places where children learn and may be encouraged to grow.
 Diversity and Developing Talents proposes action in four areas: preparing school personnel, ensuring equitable curriculum and learning environments, finding giftedness, and including diversity in research.